capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

 - The speaker’s tone is analyzed using pitch, intensity, rate and timbre.
 - The confidence of the speaker is also analyzed based on duration of speech and pauses, speech patterns, word choice, and content analysis.
 #### Use of Firebase for the backend will allow the app to be scalable and easier to work with, as well as ensuring an acceptable level of availability and performance.
-- User login information will be securely stored in Firebase and linked with either FaceBook or Google’s authentication system.
+- User login information will be securely stored in Firebase and linked with either Facebook or Google’s authentication system.
 - We will also store user historical data on Firebase.-->

 #### AI assistant flexibility
 - AI assistant will be able to analyze the user's work and give specific feedback to what they've done
 - AI assistant will be able to reword hints or feedback if user requests

-#### Accessability
+#### Accessibility
 - Written portions of the application will be able to be completed with:
   - Stylus and touch device
   - Finger and touch device